Conducting a Modern Slavery Audit

 Almost a decade later, the flagship policy is yet to live up to its early promise.
 Initial scepticism that this would become just another tick-box exercise now looks prophetic.

-Free Modern Slavery E-learning Module
+Modern Slavery E-learning Course

 Modern slavery headline figures